cinaral/matlab_cpp_work_demo/README.md

 - The prototype and the C/C++ implementation may diverge over time.
 If this happens, since the C/C++ implementation must be verified, this may necessitate updating the prototype or adding new MATLAB code for comparison purposes.
 - MATLAB may not be available everywhere.
 Whenever possible the unit tests should work independently of the MATLAB testing scripts.

+## Acknowledgements

+This work was supported by the National Science Foundation DCSD Grant (No. 2029181).